wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I design an upsell offer page if I don't have a designer? =

 Yes, you can.
-Our plugin is compatible with Elementor which lets you customize your upsell offer pages as per your needs.
-And you don’t need a designer for it.
-Just drag and drop the elements you need and your page will be ready in minutes.
+Our plugin is compatible with some page builders and we have also provided shortcodes for designing your Offer page.
+You can design yourself and don’t need any designer for that.
+Simply drag and drop and your page is ready.

 = Can I show an upsell offer as per the buyer's behavior? =